Frobenius manifold structures on the spaces of abelian integrals: Introduction

-Our other motivation to study the Frobenius manifold structures on the spaces of abelian integrals is their relation to Whitham equation.

-It is now well known that starting from an algebraic curve one can construct special solutions of KP equations.
-This construction is due to Krichever who has also built a deformation theory of such solutions.
-Roughly speaking, we deform the curve and try to construct a solution of KP that depends on a small parameter $\epsilon$.
-In other words, we incorporate a ``slow'' flow along the moduli space of curves.
-Such deformations are governed by Whitham equations.
-This deformation theory has recently been a subject of active study.

-We shall give a simple explanation and derivation of Whitham equations in~\cite{FedorovWhitham} based on the geometry of Picard varieties.
-The current paper may be viewed as the first part of the ``Whitham project''.
+We are using the approach to Frobenius structures via primitive forms.
+This has been invented by K.~Saito~\cite{Saito}.
+We would like to mention a striking similarity between three constructions of Frobenius structures: on the universal unfolding of isolated singularity~\cite{Saito}, on the extended moduli space of Calabi--Yau varieties~\cite{KonBar}, and our construction.
+In each case a pencil of connections is obtained by the (derived) direct image.
+Our case is, in some sense, intermediate: on the one hand, singularities are present, on the other hand, our structure is not local, it depends on the global geometry of a curve.
+This is why we hope that, generalizing our construction to higher dimension, we shall provide a bridge between the pictures of Saito and Barannikov--Kontsevich, giving a unified approach to B-model Frobenius manifolds.

+Another interesting feature of our construction is that we get a \emph{family\/} of Frobenius manifolds parameterized by the periods of abelian integrals.
+We also want to emphasize that there are some new features specific for the higher genus case: to get a Frobenius structure we need to make a modification of the direct image (see~\S\ref{improving}).

 My interest in the subject was attracted by papers~\cite{Krichever2,Losev}.
 I would like to thank D.~Arinkin, V.~Ginzburg, A.~Losev, and I.~Mirkovi\'c for numerous discussions.
-Part of this work was done, while the author visited Max Planck Institute in Bonn, and~I would like to thank it for warm hospitality.
+A part of this work was done, while I was visiting Max Planck Institute in Bonn.
+I would like to thank it for warm hospitality.
+I am also grateful to the reviewer for the valuable comments.